Advance Medical Directives

 In addition to protecting your wishes for medical and end-of-life care, having an advance medical directive can provide a means of comfort to your loved ones when facing a difficult decision regarding your care.
 The advance medical directive gives them a roadmap, and in addition to providing legal authority to advocate and make decisions, it may remove the guilt that can accompany making a care related choice during a very difficult and emotional time.

-To learn more about advance medical directives and why it’s important to establish one, call attorney Katherine Charapich at the Estate Law Center, PLLC, at 540-827-4395 or contact us online.
+To learn more about advance medical directives and why it’s important to establish one, call attorney Katherine Breckenridge (formerly Katherine S. Charapich) at the Estate Law Center, PLLC, at 540-827-4395 or contact us online.